Managed IT Services Oshawa

 Smaller Oshawa and Durham Region MSPs we see most often in sales cycles are good at the help-desk layer for general office IT but thin on GM-tier supplier-security depth, ISO/IEC 27001/27701 vendor-evidence work, and CMMC-adjacent program documentation all at once, especially after the GM third-shift consolidation tightened post-layoff supplier-IT budgets.
 The larger Toronto-based MSPs that bid on Oshawa work are frequently US-owned subsidiaries, which surfaces immediately in any GM supplier-portal, OPG-Darlington vendor questionnaire, Lakeridge ISO/IEC vendor-evidence pack, City of Oshawa procurement form, or Durham Region purchasing-portal questionnaire that asks about data residency, beneficial ownership, and Bill C-26 critical-infrastructure obligations.
 Fusion is Canadian-owned and Canadian-operated, the answers in those forms come back clean, and the CISSP signature on the framework attestations is the same name that owns the security policy document the auditor walks in with.

-Operationally: Fusion resolves 93% of issues on first contact, the 15-minute response SLA covers the GM Oshawa 6:00 a.m. shift-change window, and 401-eastbound dispatch into Oshawa keeps on-site work for any Park Road, Stevenson Road, McLaughlin Boulevard, Simcoe Street, Bond Street, or Bowmanville Holt Road address inside a single business day. $180 per user per month, tooling inclusive, no per-ticket charges, no hardware markup.
+Operationally: a documented response SLA covers the GM Oshawa early-shift change window, and 401-eastbound dispatch into Oshawa keeps on-site work for any Park Road, Stevenson Road, McLaughlin Boulevard, Simcoe Street, Bond Street, or Bowmanville Holt Road address inside a single business day.
+Pricing is per user per month, tooling inclusive, with no per-ticket charges and no hardware markup.

 Oshawa’s Managed IT Buyer Profile